fastrgv/RufasSlider/README.md

 Focusing on portability and open source freedom, this project relies on SDL2, a PNG-loader by Lode Vandevenne, and OpenAL-Audio.

 ## future plans
-Elliminate SDL2 in favor of GLFW.
+* Elliminate SDL2 in favor of GLFW.
 This has been already done for rufaslid, flat7 & flataz.
+* Convert all from C++ to Ada.
+Originally, everything was written in C++ but certain advanced solvers and algorithms were already written in Ada, so I used them here.

 ------------------------------------------------------------
 Open source developers are welcome to help improve or extend this app.